QuantEcon/lecture-python.myst/lectures/finite_markov.md

 \right)
 $$

-It's clear from the graph that this stochastic matrix is irreducible: we can reach any state from any other state eventually.
+It's clear from the graph that this stochastic matrix is irreducible: we can  eventually reach any state from any other state.

 We can also test this using [QuantEcon.py](http://quantecon.org/quantecon-py)'s MarkovChain class